The WWU Advantage: Why Study Business Here?

 - A strong curriculum, with lots of options, fully accredited by ACBSP, a leader in international accreditation of teaching excellence in business programs

-- Interaction with dedicated and smart classmates who get top scores on national exams in business
+- Interaction with dedicated and smart classmates who get top scores on national exams and competitions in business

 - Excellent placement rates in professional careers and graduate schools